 A will is a baseline foundation for any estate plan, but it might not be enough to protect your wishes.
 A will does not keep your assets out of court, and it does not operate in the event of your incapacity.
 A will alone does not ensure your loved one’s receive your assets protected from unnecessary conflict or creditors.

-The best way to ensure your will is legally valid is to consult with a Personal Family Lawyer®.
+The best way to ensure your will is legally valid is to consult with us.
 We can confirm your will is valid under our state’s laws and evaluate your estate plan to ensure it will protect your wishes and provide for your family according to your wishes in the event of your incapacity, or when you die.